Home » What Percentage of a Settlement Does a Lawyer Get?

 1. Contingency fees in Las Vegas, Nevada Personal Injury Cases

-Most every personal injury lawyer is paid on a contingency fee basis.
+Almost every lawyer is paid on a contingency fee basis.
 This typically means that, unless your attorney recovers financial compensation for you, you are not required to pay them.
 Conversely, if they do win a settlement, you will pay them a percentage of the settlement that is awarded.

 The typical contingency fee in Nevada personal injury cases ranges between 33% to 40% of the plaintiff’s settlement plus case costs.
 That means that if you are awarded $100,000 in damages, the attorney would get between $33,000 and $40,000 (33%-40% of $100,000).

-Although it is not required that personal injury lawyers work for their clients on a contingency fee basis, it has become the industry standard as it is typically in the clients best interest.
+Although it is not required that lawyers work for their clients on a contingency fee basis, it has become the industry standard as it is typically in the client’s best interest.
 Here is why:

 Contingency fee agreements allow those who have become injured and would otherwise not be able to afford an attorney, to hire an attorney, risk-free: If the attorney loses the case, the victim pays no money (in most cases).